 It is important to note that this description serves as an example only.
 The daily tasks and challenges depend on the volunteer, the time of the year and the work that needs to be done.
 The final job description can therefore vary substantially from the above.

 Your accommodation is a 5-minute walk away from the project.
-You live in a backpacker-style accommodation with rooms ranging from single to an 8-sleeper dorm, but usually 2 or 3 volunteers share a room.
-For all volunteers there are 2 bathrooms to share, with a total of 4 toilets and 6 showers.
-The lodge has a TV lounge (DSTV, DVD) and is equipped with a small kitchen area with a fridge, kettle and microwave.
+You live in a backpacker-style accommodation with rooms ranging from single to a 4-sleeper dorm, but usually 2 or 3 volunteers share a room.
+There are 2 bathrooms to share, with a total of 4 toilets and 6 showers.
+The lodge has a TV lounge (DVD) and is equipped with a small kitchen area with a fridge, kettle and microwave.
 Outside there is a fire pit where you can make bonfires in the evenings.
 A small laundry room is available where hand washing of clothes can be done.
 For R35 per load you can also use the washing machine.
 Sheets, a pillow and a duvet/blanket will be provided; however, you must bring your own sleeping bag which is necessary especially in the winter months.

 There is no WiFi available, only in Jeffrey’s Bay.
 But you are able to purchase a dongle for your laptop if you want personal Internet at your accommodation.
 You can easily buy a South African SIM card to access Internet through your cell phone.
-The volunteer staff will assist you in getting a local SIM card at the airport on your arrival.
+The volunteer staff will assist you in getting a local SIM card at the project on your arrival.
+Please just insure your cell phone is unlocked before arriving in South Africa.

 Selton from Brazil ()